-Since even unforeseen fluctuations in DC voltage and load (open or short circuits at the MP2110A output side and changes caused by using a high-frequency probe, etc.) can damage the DUT and the MP2110A, we recommend connecting a 50 Ω resistance in series with the DC terminal of the Bias-T to prevent risk of damage.
+Since even unforeseen fluctuations in DC voltage and load (open or short circuits at the MP2110A output side and changes caused by using a high-frequency probe, etc.) can damage the DUT and the MP2110A, we recommend connecting a $50~\Omega$ resistance in series with the DC terminal of the Bias-T to prevent risk of damage.

-2.11 Windows Security Measures
+2.11Windows Security Measures

-MP2110A uses Windows Embedded Standard 7 (WES7) 64 bit version.
-When connecting MP2110A to a network, in addition to connecting to secure and virus-protected networks, the following procedures are recommended in order to add protection against malware (malicious software) and viruses.
+MP2110A uses Windows Embedded Standard 7 (WES7) 64 bit version or Windows 10 IoT Enterprise 2019 LTSC (Win10).
+When connecting MP2110A to a network, make sure the network is secure and protected from viruses.
+Additionally, it is recommended to take the following security measures to add protection against malware (malicious software such as viruses).

 - Activating firewall

-- Installing Windows important update programs
+- Installing important Windows update programs

 - Using antivirus software